bevy-cheatbook/bevy-cheatbook/src/platforms/wasm/gh-pages.md

 create a separate repository for this, but you could also do it from the same repository as your source code.

 You will need the final website files for deployment.

-You are probably generating these using a tool like `wasm-bindgen` or `wasm-pack`, maybe as part of a larger website.
+---

 Create an empty branch in your git repository: